Fundraising for Fiscal Sponsees: Donation Page Tips & Examples

 2. Pictures say a thousand words.

 Seeing your impact is even better than reading about it.
-If you have photos of your volunteers or team making a difference, use them on your donation page!
-Donation pages can have one featured image, as well as smaller images with each suggested donation amount for premium pages.
+If you have photos of your volunteers or team making a difference, use them on your campaign page!
+Campaign pages can have one featured image, but if you have multiple you’d like to feature, try making a photo collage like our friends at Southside Community Farm.
 If you have a cause that doesn’t allow you to use your own photos (like working with at-risk populations), there are plenty of websites to find great stock photography for free.
 We suggest Unsplash, Pexels, or even Canva.
 Search for your cause, or keywords related to your cause, to find some high quality images to use on your page.

 3. Have a goal donors can rally behind.

 What are you hoping to accomplish by raising funds?
 It seems like a simple question, but it’s so important to donors.
 Create a fundraising goal and tie it to something tangible.
 For example, if you have a free tutoring program for kids, you could mention on your donation page that you have a goal of raising $10,000.
 But don’t stop there, tell people what that goal truly means for your organization.
-In this example, we could say “our goal is to raise $10,000 to support 20 kids going through after-school tutoring for one school year.”
+In this example, we could say “our goal is to raise $20,000 to provide service dogs for five veterans in need.”

-4. Put your donation page right on your website.
+4. Put your donation form on your website.

 5. Emphasize your monthly giving option.

-No matter what kind of donation page you have, each donation page allows donors to make a monthly gift.
+No matter what kind of donation form you have, each donation form and campaign page allows donors to make a monthly gift.
 We highly recommend highlighting this option, as it’s a super easy way for donors to support your cause on an ongoing basis without having to make another gift.
 And it gives you peace of mind that you’ll have more consistent sources of donations.

 Got a fundraising event coming up?